nortikin/sverchok/docs/nodes/curve/interpolate_nurbs_curve.rst

 This node has the following inputs:

 * **Vertices**.
 The points through which the curve should go.
 This input is mandatory.
 * **Degree**.
 Degree of the curve to be generated.
-Available only for Sverchok and Geomdl_ implementations.
+Available only for Sverchok and Geomdl implementations.
 The default value is 3.
 * **Knots**.
 The knot sequence.
-Available only for the FreeCAD_ implementation and if the "Explicit Knots" method is used.
+Available only for the FreeCAD implementation and if the "Explicit Knots" method is used.
   Must contain unique floats in an ascending order.
-When not connected, the curve will be calculated using Euclidean metric.
-If Cyclic is enabled one extra knot must be appended.
+When not connected, the curve will be calculated using "Euclidean" metric.
+If "Cyclic" is enabled one extra knot must be appended.
 * **Tangents**.
 Custom tangents can be specified per point.
-Available only for the FreeCAD_ implementation.
+Available only for the FreeCAD implementation if "Tangent Constrains" is enabled and "Mode" is set to "All Tangents".
+* **TangentsMask**.
+List of booleans to activate or deactivate the corresponding tangent constraints.
+Available only for the FreeCAD implementation if "Tangent Constrains" is enabled and "Mode" is set to "All Tangents".
+* **InitialTangent**.
+Set the tangent at the beginning of the curve.
+Available only for the FreeCAD implementation if "Tangent Constrains" is enabled and "Mode" is set to "Endpoint Tangents".
+* **FinalTangent**.
+Set the tangent at the end of the curve.
+Available only for the FreeCAD implementation if "Tangent Constrains" is enabled and "Mode" is set to "Endpoint Tangents".
 * **Tolerance**.
-Maximal distance of the built curve from the init Vertices.
-Available only for the FreeCAD_ implementation.
+Maximal distance of the built curve from the init "Vertices".
+Available only for the FreeCAD implementation.
 Default value is 0.0.

 Parameters
 ----------